 How is Multiple Sclerosis treated?

 Treating multiple sclerosis is not a simple matter, as each man and woman has a unique experience with the disease.
 Medication plays an important role in delaying progression and managing associated symptoms.
 Ocrevus and Tysabri are among the newest medications currently used to treat MS.

 Multiple sclerosis relapses that lead to vision loss, extreme weakness, or balance problems can be treated with corticosteroids.
 These medications reduce inflammation, and a high-dose intravenous course of these drugs over a five-day span can stop a relapse.

 Medications can be administered through injections, orally, or via intravenous infusions.
 Dr. Saeed works with you to develop a treatment plan that fits your needs.
 Your medication plan will likely change over the course of your life, and adjust to suit your dynamic experience of multiple sclerosis.

-West TN Neurology Clinic PLLC offers an onsite, state-of-the-art infusion center, making it easier to get the therapy needed to manage your multiple sclerosis.
 If you have questions or would like a thorough diagnostic work-up, book a visit with Dr. Saeed online or over the phone today.